soderlind/read-offline/readme.txt

     *   Language (ePub)
 *   Option: Add download links to the top and bottom of a post or page.
 *   Permalink support (/read-offline/"postid"/"post-name"."type").
 I've written [a how-to add permalink to plugins guide at soderlind.no](http://soderlind.no/archives/2012/11/01/wordpress-plugins-and-permalinks-how-to-use-pretty-links-in-your-plugin/)
-*   Option: Add a custom style to the ePub file
+*   Option: Add a custom style to the ePub / PDF file
 *   languages/read-offline.po for easy translation.

 = To-do =